Yintellectual/May2017/notes/redis/REAMME.md

 cloud, distribute, message queue, and in memory database.
 It is widely supported by both the frameworks and the instructure providers.

+maximum size for any redis keys and values are 512MB

 Default port : 6379

 On windows, redis is installed as an service which can be managed in "task manager"> "service"